evolutihonor/PUI2016_lx565/HW8_lx565/README.md

 ### This is the homework 8
 ### I did the assignment 1 by myself.
-Used couples of YOUTUBE videos
+Used couples of YOUTUBE videos, and online resource.

 ### I will review two classmates' plots
 1. Chenxi Cui (cc5219)